parismollo/Scraping/README.md

 # Scraping Data from the web
-The purpose of this repository is to practice scraping techniques with python.
+The purpose of this repository is my self practice of scraping techniques with python.
 Exercise from the Book "Data Science from Scratch".

 I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books.